va-stefanek/hot-toast/README.md

 Latest versions of Chrome, Edge, Firefox and Safari are supported.

+## Accessibility

+Hot-toast messages are announced via an `aria-live` region.
+By default, the `polite` setting is used.
+While `polite` is recommended, this can be customized by setting the `ariaLive` property of the `ToastConfig` or `ToastOptions`.

+Focus is not, and should not be, moved to the hot-toast element.
+Moving the focus would be disruptive to a user in the middle of a workflow.
+It is recommended that, for any action offered in the hot-toast, the application offers the user an alternative way to perform the action.
+Alternative interactions are typically keyboard shortcuts or menu options.
+When the action is performed in this way, the hot-toast should be dismissed.

+Hot-toasts that have an [action available](https://ngneat.github.io/hot-toast/#template) should be set `autoClose: false`, as to accommodate screen-reader users that want to navigate to the hot-toast element to activate the action.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):